Clinical Child / School Psychology Program

 for careers as School Psychologists and therapists.
 Professionals-in-training begin working in schools at the beginning of the program and have fieldwork opportunities in over 20 Bay-Area school districts.
 First-, second-, and third-year trainees provide support to students, teachers, and parents while completing course-related assignment.

-Applicants must complete the following or equivalent courses prior to admission:
+Applicants must complete the following or equivalent courses prior to fall admission for all majors, including Psychology:

 - STAT 1000 (Elements of Probability and Statistics)